rstan-dev/GarageGuru-PP5/TESTING.md

   On the final manual pass, an anomoly was noticed on one specific page on the deployed version: https://garageguru2023-9cc8e49ac2b8.herokuapp.com/assigned

   * When navigating to the page via the menu the page loads as expected.
-  * When refreshing the page, a Dangerous Site warning appeared.
-This only occurred on this one URL, and it only occurred on this browser.
+  * When refreshing the page, a "Dangerous Site" warning appeared.
+This only occurs on one URL, and it only occurs on my Google Chrome.
   * I could not replicate this issue in Incognito mode, on Firefox, or on Browserstack's Chrome browser on a Mac or a Windows terminal.
   * I contacted Tutor Support and spoke to John Rearden on 15th Dec 2023 and raised this issue and he was unable to replicate it.
-  * I uninstalled an Ignore X-Frame extension which I installed to use Browserstack however the problem persisted.
+  * Mitko Bachvarov, my mentor assured me this is a Heroku URL issue which causes some issues with certain browsers, and is not a bug in my project.
-  * I am noting it as a potential bug for future investigation just in case it arises.
+  * I have left this as is.

   Screen shots of the different browser tests have been included in the test results below.

   <details>
-    <summary><u>Click to View Unresolved Bugs</u></summary>
+    <summary><u>Click to View Heroku URL issue </u></summary>
     - <img src="https://github.com/rstan-dev/GarageGuru-PP5/blob/main/documentation/images/test_results/dangerous_site_warning.png">
     <br>
     and other evidence from different browsers that did not display that warning: